thecarp/dactyl-keyboard/doc/options-main.md

       anchor: f0
       side: SE
       segment: 2
-      offset: [1, 0, 0]
     override [null, null, 2]
     translation: [0, 3, 0]
     size: 4
 ```

 This example gives the name `s0` to a point near some feature named `f0`, which must be defined elsewhere.
-All parameters in the `anchoring` map work like their equivalent for primary features like `mcu`, so that `offset` is applied in the vector space of the anchor.

 Populated coordinates in `override` replace corresponding coordinates given by the anchor, and `translation` finally shifts the position of the secondary feature in the global vector space.